FoundationDB/fdb-kubernetes-operator/docs/design/plugin_multi_fdb_support.md

 dcID: dc3 # Must match with the data center ID specified under datacenters
 context: my-kube-ctx 3 # Optional: the kubconfig context to use otherwise the current context will be used
 namespace: dc3 # Optional: Otherwise the namespace from the metadata will be used
-processCounts: # Optional: otherwise the processCounts from he cluster Spec will be used (useful to change cluster specific fields e.g. satellites without SS)
 ```

 The `targetClusters` will contain a list of all `cluster objects` and the `seedCluster` will contain the `cluster object` to bootstrap the initial